Zirconium419122/Chess-Framework/README.md

 - Bitboard representation of the chessboard
 - Initialization of the starting position
-- Piece movement (e.g., pawn, knight)
+- Piece movement for all pieces
-- Legal move generation for pawns and knights
+- Legal move generation for all pieces (excluding kings for now)

 ## Usage